COVIDSchoolDataHub/StateAssmtDataRepository/Version 2.0/state code/Hawaii/README.md

 1. Unhide the Importing Code
 2. Run the do-files
 3. On future runs you'll want to hide the importing code

+## Notes
+The 2015-2023 file in the Original Data - Version 1.1+ folder is the same as "HalloranDataRequest20240409"